 Second, viruses can also evolve variants that sidestep the antibodies stimulated by the original vaccine.
 Flu is caused by a virus that changes its surface proteins to avoid detection by our immune system, and flu vaccine antibodies fade in six months.
 So, we have to fine-tune our defenses with a new flu shot annually.
 We have begun to do the same with vaccines against SARS-CoV-2, the virus that causes COVID-19, to keep up with new variants.
 Although doctors don’t yet know whether COVID-19 would, like flu, require annual shots, we do know that so far vaccines remain a strong defense against hospitalization and other major complications from the COVID-19 variants.

 Individuals with compromised immune systems, about 2.7% of the U.S. population, are especially vulnerable to severe COVID-19 infections.
 They include cancer patients, transplant recipients, people with untreated HIV and those treated with drugs that suppress the immune system.
 Tests have shown that the two-dose Moderna and Pfizer vaccine regimens do not provide as much protection among this population.
-The CDC has since recommended a three-dose series for those in this group.
+The CDC has since recommended a three-dose initial series for adults and kids over 12 in this group.
 The third dose should be given at least 28 days after the second, to be followed by a booster at least two months later, for a total of four shots.
-Now that bivalent boosters targeting omicron variants are available, the CDC recommends that those with compromised immune systems aged 12 and older receive one of these updated shots at least two months after their completing their initial series or their last booster.
-For children in this group aged 5-17, only the original Pfizer boosters are authorized.
+Now that bivalent boosters targeting omicron variants are available, the CDC recommends that anyone with a compromised immune system ages 6 months or older receive one of these updated shots at least two months after their completing their initial series or their last booster.
+For children 6 months through 5 years of age in this group, only the updated Pfizer booster is authorized; those 6 years of age or older may take either the Modern of Pfizer booster.
 For immunocompromised people who took the Johnson & Johnson vaccine, the CDC recommends a Moderna or Pfizer booster two months after the first shot; those who received the Novavax vaccine are eligible for an updated booster two months after completing their initial series.